entropage/invoicer/docs/vulnerabilities/sensitive_leakage/plan.md

-# Goal
+# Sensitive Data Leakage

-Demonstrator a vulnerability of login token leakage (a small example of sensitive info leakage)
+Demonstrate a vulnerability of sensitive data leakage through an API endpoint

-# Context
+## Context

 There is no easy rule to tell what is sensitive and what is not.
 Because it's a multi-dimension problem:

-- PII (personal identifierable information) is usually sensitive in web app context
+- PII (personal identifiable information) is usually sensitive in web app context
   - only owner is supposed to read/write/admin their own PII
 - User's app data is harder:
   - social network app usually is encouraging users to interact with each other as much as possible
   - financial app usually supports no interaction among users, except for transfer maybe
   - everything else is in the middle grey area, it really depends on the context
-- login info is usually the most sensitive data
+- Authentication data is usually the most sensitive data
-    - because with it, attacker can control victim's account and do whatever on his/her behave

-# Enhanced Plan for Sensitive Token Leakage Demo
+  - password hashes should never be exposed
+  - role information can expose system structure

 ## Phase 1: Infrastructure Updates

 1. Update User Model:

-   - Add `sessionToken` field (String, required)
-   - Add `lastLogin` field (Date)
+   - Keep existing sensitive fields (password hash, role)
    - Add migration script for existing users

 2. Update Invoice Model:
    - Add `accessList` field (Array of userIds)
    - Add `sharedAt` field (Date)
-   - Add migration script for existing invoices

 ## Phase 2: API Implementation

 1. Create new endpoints:

-   - GET `/api/users` - Lists all users (with sensitive token info leaked)
+   - GET `/api/users` - Lists all users (with sensitive data leaked)
+     - Will expose password hashes
+     - Will expose complete user profile data
    - POST `/api/invoices/:id/share` - Add user to invoice access list
    - DELETE `/api/invoices/:id/share` - Remove user from access list